-14 The question does not appear to have been tested in court, possibly due to the unlikelihood that a person attending a service academy would be materially affected by such status.
-The law, 37 U.S.C. § 203, provides that cadets of the military academies receive compensation at a rate of 35% of the O-1 paygrade.
-Upon graduation and acceptance of their commission in the active military service, their pay increases to full O-1 paygrade.
-Therefore, it would be unlikely that a cadet would be able to claim that entering active duty had a material affect on his or her ability to pay preexisting debts.
-In contexts other than the SCRA, military cadets have been considered to be in active military service for some purposes.
+The Act defines "dependent" as a servicemember's spouse or child (as defined for purposes of veterans' benefits, in 38 U.S.C. § 101), or another individual for whom the servicemember provided more than one half of the support in the 180 days prior to an application for relief under the Act.
+This language appears to codify courts' treatment of the term "dependent" as relating to financial dependency rather service for some purposes.
 See Collins v.
 United States, 642 F.2d 217, 220-21 (7th Cir.), cert. denied 452 U.S. 964 (1981) (finding a cadet at the Air Force Academy to be on active duty for purposes of applying the Feres doctrine to prohibit his bringing suit against the government); Porath v.
-McVey, 884 S.W.2d 692 (Mo.App.S.D.1994) (West Point cadet was considered to be on active duty for the purpose of determining whether he was "emancipated" under state law, for child support purposes); Minnich v.
+McVey, 884 S.W.2d 692 (Mo.App.S.D.1994) (West Point cadet was considered to be on active duty for the purpose of determining whether he was "emancipated," under state law, for child support purposes), Bishop v.
+Bishop, 671 A.2d 644 (N.J.Super.Ch.,1995) (same); Minnich v.
 World War II Service Compensation Bd., 57 N.W.2d 803 (Iowa 1953) (plaintiff awarded military bonus for time during World War II as military cadet based on definition of "active duty" that included "active service" at an "armed forces school").